datamole-ai/edvart/README.md

 Edvart is an open-source Python library designed to simplify and streamline your exploratory data analysis (EDA) process.
-Edvart supports different levels of customization: from a default report generated in one line of code to a fully-customized report down to the level of code generating the visualizations.

 ## Key features
 * **One-line reports**: Generate a comprehensive set of visualizations